Top 10 Things to Do in Japan in February

 Best things to do and places to visit in Japan in February

 February in Japan might be cold and dark, but it’s actually a wonderful month to visit Japan!
 There are numbers of special events held across the country including the famous Sapporo Snow Festival, and it’s a great time to enjoy early blooming Cherry Blossoms!

-The world’s famous Sapporo Snow Festival is held annually at the capital of Hokkaido, Sapporo City in early February.
-The event invited over 2 million visitors last year, and in 2020, it will be held from 4th to 11 February.
+The world’s famous Sapporo Snow Festival is held annually at the capital of Hokkaido, Sapporo City in early February, attracting around 2 million visitors every year.
+Sapporo Snow Festival 2021 will be held from 4th to 11 February 2021.
 Sapporo Snow Festival features impressive artworks made with snow and ice at several sites in the snow covered city.
 There will be hundreds ice and snow sculptures in various sizes.

 Related article ▶ Best Things to Do in Hokkaido in Winter

 Onsen is one of the most traditional things about Japan that every tourists should experience at least once.
 Winter is definitely the best season for Onsen to soak up your body in a hot bath and relax.
 Ideally, stay at one of the authentic Ryokan inn (traditional Japanese style hotel) and enjoy delicious Japanese dishes after Onsen bath.
 What a treat!
 Even if you are going to visit only Tokyo, there are several amazing Onsen spots that you can access from Tokyo for a day trip.

 3. Winter Illuminations

 Winter illuminations are the biggest attraction in Japan during winter, and many long-run illumination events run until February or even longer.
 Don’t miss a chance to see the most spectacular light-ups before they end!